- HKSSDC Introduction

 HKSS Debating aims to give students the necessary experience to contribute more in NSS Debating module lessons and give better responses to related DSE examination questions.
 Planning for and competing in debates along with taking part in HKSSDC workshops helps get students' confidence and skills up quickly.

 HKSS Debating also aims to develop students' critical thinking and broaden their exposure through debating in English.
-By doing this students should gain a deeper understanding of important local and regional issues and to be able to discuss them in an international forum.
+By doing this, students gain a deeper understanding of important local and regional issues and are better able to discuss them in an international forum.

 Each team gets at least two debates each term.
 Those teams which win both rounds go into the regional and levels finals for that term.
 There are usually more than 3 weeks to prepare for each round so the workload commitment is relatively light.
 The timing flexibility also allows teams to schedule the actual debates themselves by the round completion deadline to avoid some of the busy times in the school calendar.